groue/GRDBQuery/Sources/GRDBQuery/Documentation.docc/QueryableParameters.md

 >
 > ```swift
 > struct Container {
->     @State var ordering = PlayerRequest.Ordering.byScore
+>     @State var ordering = PlayersRequest.Ordering.byScore
 >
 >     var body: some View {
 >         // No effect when the ordering State changes after the `PlayerList`